2020 Redfish World Series Rules

 - All truth detection results are final and not contestable by any RWS competitor or their proxy.

 - Any claim or disagreement with truth detection results or the administration of the test must be settled between RWS angler(s) being tested and the person and/or company administering the truth detection test.
-RWS, LLC, its parent, affiliated, and subsidiary companies, the hosts, sponsors and tournament series officials are not involved in nor in any way responsible for the results of, or methods used, in any truth detection test given.
+RWS, NRL, its parent, affiliated, and subsidiary companies, the hosts, sponsors and tournament series officials are not involved in nor in any way responsible for the results of, or methods used, in any truth detection test given.

 - Anglers are bound by the prevailing statues and regulations of the state of Louisiana.
 RWS anglers are responsible for research of fishing and boating regulations, including proper registrations and insurance of vessel used in event, fishing licenses, size limits of catch, private waters, idle and no wake zones, etc.